vmware-archive/octant/site/docs/master/plugins/writing-plugins.md

 # Writing Plugins

 When you want to extend Octant to do something that is not part of the core functionality you will need to write a plugin.
-Writing an Octant plugin consists of three main parts.
-Defining the capabilities, creating handlers, and finally registering and serving the plugin.
+Writing an Octant plugin consists of three main parts: defining the capabilities, creating handlers, and registering and serving the plugin.

 ## Capabilities

 Using `plugin.Capabilities` you can define your desired list of capabilites using GVKs.
 Octant provides a set of well defined capabilites for plugins.
-These capabilites directly map to Octant renderers and allows your plugin to inject its own components in to the view.
+These capabilites directly map to Octant renderers and allow your plugin to inject its own components in to the view.

 When `plugin.Metadata.IsModule` to true plugins can provide content and navigation entries.